annapiro/cl-team-lab/README.md

 Two pre-trained example models are provided in this repository as a starting point.

+Note: The example models were not trained on the full dataset, so their performance might differ from the results outlined in the report.

 # Training

 Train the model by running the following command: